 A child in the mother’s womb becomes receptive to the environment in which he/she is being nurtured.
 Add to that, researchers found that children are also influenced by the various sounds of their mother tongue which they hear in their last trimester.
-As children grow, they are able to make more than 500 sounds in various accents and dialects, which indicates their exposure to various sounds from different languages.
+As children grow, they are able to make more than 500 sounds and foreign language in various accents and dialects, which indicates their exposure to various sounds from different languages.

 If your child is growing in a bilingual environment, he/she is already exposed to more than one language.
-If you are planning to teach a second language to your child, starting as early as 3 years can work wonders for his/her cognitive development!
+If you are planning to teach a foreign language to your child, starting as early as 3 years can work wonders for his/her cognitive development!

 It is of utmost importance for parents to first determine the right age to introduce a foreign language to their children.
 According to Jean Piaget, a renowned developmental psychologist of the 20th century, a child’s cognitive development takes place at different ages, ranging from 2 years to adolescence.